From Many Models, One: Macroeconomic Forecasting with Reservoir Ensembles: Preliminaries

 \begin{assumption}[Uniform root-summability] Losses $\{ \boldsymbol{\ell}_{t,h} \}_{t}$, $\boldsymbol{\ell}_{t,h}\in \mathbb{R}^K$, satisfy one of the following: \begin{description} \item[(i)] There exists a finite constant $C_{2,\varphi}>0$ such that $ \max _{k \in[K]} \sum_{n=1}^{\infty} \sqrt{\varphi_n^{(k)}} < C_{2,\varphi}, $ with $\{\varphi^{(k)}_n\}_{n\ge1}$ coefficients of $\{ \ell^{(k)}_{t,h} \}_{t}$, for every $k\in [K]$. \item[(ii)] There exists a finite constant $\widetilde{C}_{2,\varphi}>0$ such that $ \sum_{n=1}^{\infty} \sqrt{\varphi_n} <\widetilde{C}_{2,\varphi} $ with $\{\varphi_n\}_{n\ge1}$ coefficients of vector-valued $\{ \boldsymbol{\ell}_{t,h} \}_{t}$. \end{description} \end{assumption}

-Assumption~\ref{assumption:losses_0-1} is standard in online learning problems and algorithms and, up to a fixed rescaling, amounts to requiring the losses to be bounded.
-Assumption~\ref{assumption:losses_iid_or_mixing} imposes conditions on the realization of loss vectors over time, as the prediction algorithm evolves.
-Much of the literature focuses on Assumption~\ref{assumption:losses_iid_or_mixing}(i), since i.i.d.~losses are more straightforward to study within the statistical learning toolbox.
-For our purposes, however, mixing conditions such as Assumption~\ref{assumption:losses_iid_or_mixing}(ii) are empirically more relevant, as they accommodate time series settings.
-Notice also that for any $k\in [K]$, since $0 \leq \varphi_n^{(k)} \leq 1$, Assumption~\ref{ass:uniform summability roots}(i) implies Assumption~\ref{ass:uniform summability}(i) and Assumption~\ref{ass:uniform summability roots}(ii) implies Assumption~\ref{ass:uniform summability}(ii), respectively.
+Assumption~\ref{assumption:losses_0-1} is standard in online learning and, up to a fixed rescaling, requires losses to be bounded.
+Assumption~\ref{assumption:losses_iid_or_mixing} imposes conditions on the temporal dependence of loss vectors, as the prediction algorithm evolves.
+While much of the literature focuses on the i.i.d. case, mixing conditions such as Assumption~\ref{assumption:losses_iid_or_mixing}(ii) are empirically more relevant in time-series applications.
+Notice also that for any $k\in [K]$, since $0 \leq \varphi_n^{(k)} \leq 1$, Assumption~\ref{ass:uniform summability roots}(i) implies Assumption~\ref{ass:uniform summability}(i) and Assumption~\ref{ass:uniform summability roots}(ii) implies Assumption~\ref{ass:uniform summability}(ii).
 Moreover, in each of these assumptions, part (ii) implies part (i).

-Importantly, these assumptions are imposed on the \emph{loss processes} $\{\ell^{(k)}_{t,h}\}_t$ (for each expert $k$ and horizon $h$), not necessarily on the joint data process $(Y_t,Z_t)$.
-In particular, if experts are fixed and the underlying process is mixing, then losses $\{\ell^{(k)}_{t,h}\}_t$ inherit mixing structure under measurable maps.
-Even under mild nonstationarity (for example, local stationarity), these incurred losses often remain weakly dependent, making uniform mixing a plausible condition.
+All assumptions are imposed on the \emph{loss processes} $\{\ell^{(k)}_{t,h}\}_t$, rather than on the joint data process $(Y_t,Z_t)$.
+If experts are fixed and $(Y_t,Z_t)$ is mixing, the induced loss processes inherit this property under measurable maps.
+Even under mild nonstationarity (e.g., local stationarity), these losses often remain weakly dependent, making uniform mixing a plausible assumption in practice.

-In the following sections, we restrict our analysis to the case of a single forecasting horizon of interest $h\in \mathbb{N}$ and hence use or drop the $h$ subscript where convenient (for example, we write $\ell_{t}^{(k)}$ to denote $\ell_{t,h}^{(k)}$).
-Our results apply naturally to the multi-horizon case by analyzing cumulative regret separately for each horizon $h \in[H]$.
+In the remainder of the paper, we focus on a single forecasting horizon $h\in \mathbb{N}$ and hence drop the $h$ subscript where convenient.
+Our results extend directly to the multi-horizon case by analyzing cumulative regret separately for each horizon $h \in[H]$.